Oligoclonal band: Diagnostic value in MS

-Other application for OCBs is as a tool to classify patients.
-It is known since long ago that OCB negative MS patients have a slower evolution.
+Another application for OCBs is patient classification.
+OCB-negative MS patients tend to have a slower evolution.
 Some reports point that the underlying condition that causes the MS lesions in these patients is different.
 There are four pathological patterns of damage, and in the majority of patients with pattern II and III brain lesions oligoclonal bands are absent or only transiently present.

 Heterogeneity

 It has been reported that oligoclonal bands are nearly absent in patients with pattern II and pattern III lesion types.

 Six groups of patients are usually separated, based on OCBs: